 - Lantana Montevidensis Quick Care Tips

 - Suggested Purple Trailing Lantana Uses

 Purple Trailing Lantana Care

 Size and Growth

-Purple trailing lantana creeps low across the ground, reaching about 12″ to 20″ inches tall.
+Purple trailing lantana creeps low across the ground, reaching about 18″ inches tall and 10′ feet across.

 The lower branches are woody, while the upper growth is more vine-like.

 A single root system can spread 5′ feet or more, making it a popular choice for ground cover.